isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/components-pdf-template.md

 ## Advanced PDF Settings {#advanced-pdf-settings}

-Use the Settings section to configure the advanced settings for PDF's page layout, starting PDF from odd or even page, formats for the cross references, and enabling printing marks in the final PDF that's generated using the template.
+Use the Settings section to configure the advanced settings for PDF's page layout, starting PDF from odd or even page, formats for the cross-references, and enabling printing marks in the final PDF that's generated using the template.

 To configure, click **Settings** in the **Templates** panel to view the following options: